nachotacos69/GE2Extra/README.md

 #### Changelog
-- March 2 2025 `->` Moved all python related stuff to the `PythonArea` folder. probably the best to do that and, updated/renamed the TXT Documentation of the RES STRUCTURE.
-- March 4 2025 `->` Removed Past logs.
-Added a few Python Scripts.
-- March 5 2025 `->` Added some C# codes.
 - March 8 2025 `->` Added RES_PACKER. prototype of repacking the game files, not finished.
+- March 9 2025 `->` Removed some past changelogs, Updated a few things in RES_PACKER